sonnyparlin/cluster_coords/README.md

 # Cluster Coordinates

-Given ia longitude, and latitude, cluster_coords will create a new latitude and longitude randomly placing it anywhere between 5 and 25 meters from the original longitude and latitude.
+Given a longitude, and latitude, cluster_coords will create a new latitude and longitude randomly placing it anywhere between 5 and 25 meters from the original longitude and latitude.
+This is helpful when adding points to a map, you don't want to add a point directly on top of another point, so this module helps you create a cluster.

 ```python
 from cluster_coords import RandomCoord